Incomappleux River: Source

 Formed in the Selkirk Mountains southeast of Glacier, the Illecillewaet Glacier near Rogers Pass is the source of the Illecillewaet River on the northwestern slope.
 However, the Illecillewaet Neve, which feeds the glacier, primarily flows south into the Incomappleux River.

 Course

 The Incomappleux is about 42 mi long, with four large tributaries flowing 12 to 20 mi.
 Following a due south course, the swift, unnavigable river is 30 to 50 ft wide.
 Around 200 ft high, the narrow canyon, which is about 3 mi from the mouth, funnels the glacial waters.
 Above the canyon, the valley widens to as much as 1 mi.

+2003 river incident

+In 2003, two experienced alpinists (Michel Bastien and Yves Laforest), a videographer (Aurélie Chabaud) and a multimedia student (Martin Champagneur) set out to climb Mount Hope for a childhood cancer charity then descend the Incomappleux River by kayak to Upper Arrow Lake at Beaton, British Columbia.
+Just hours into the river journey, their kayaks were swept away by the rapids.
+Of the four adventurers, only Champagneur survived and was found by rescuers six days after the incident occurred.
+Searches continued for two weeks until being called off by national park wardens and RCMP.

 Forestry

 The valley is heavily timbered and unsuited to agriculture.
 This inland temperate rainforest comprises a wide range of cottonwood and spruce.
 The accessible conifer-dominated forest has been largely harvested over the decades.
 Active logging returned in 1974, but environmental protests have restricted harvesting since the early 2000s.
 In 2022, a moratorium was placed upon logging for at least two years.